-Sampling will be done as follows: Taghyeer will sample 60 women who have expressed an interest in being trained in delivery of We Love Reading to take part in the study.
-We will use coin flip randomization to determine whether the community based organization will be in the treatment or control condition.
+Sampling will be done as follows: We will use coin flip randomization to determine whether the community based organization will be in the treatment or control condition.
 3-5 of the organizations will immediately receive training and the other 3-5 will be wait-listed for training.
 Women sampled from information sessions held at each of these community based organizations will then be asked inform us which children they will have in their reading groups once they are trained, and fieldworkers will contact the parents of those children to see if they would be interested in taking part in our study.
 Following this, we will have baseline data collection with the 180 treatment mother-child dyads and the 180 wait-listed control dyads.
 After approximately 12 weeks, we will conduct endline data collection.
-Following this, the women interested in being trained in We Love Reading from the control organizations will take part in We Love Reading training and thus all of the children will have access to this intervention.
+We have received additional funding and so will follow up a proportion of the participants for a T3, which will take place approximately a year after the first timepoint data collection.
+Following the end of data collection, the women interested in being trained in We Love Reading from the control organizations will take part in We Love Reading training and thus all of the children will have access to this intervention.

-For both baseline and endline data collection, Jordan-based fieldworkers will go to participants’ homes in groups of two, with one fieldworker collecting data from the mother and the other collecting data from the child.
+Jordan-based fieldworkers will go to participants’ homes in groups of two, with one fieldworker collecting data from the mother and the other collecting data from the child.
 Data collection will consist of surveys, behavioural /cognitive tasks, and a structured mother-child observational task.
 This combination of psychometric measures (both child- and mother-report), behavioural measures, and direct observation will allow us to gain a holistic understanding of children’s love of reading and literacy.
 These measures will also allow us to establish whether the effects of We Love Reading are direct, or whether the impacts occur through changes to children’s cognitive stimulation, social stimulation, or through family relationship quality.
 Using this multi-method approach will provide multiple ways of assessing intervention efficacy, reducing reliance on participant self-report.
-To increase understanding and avoid issues arising from potential low literacy of participants, fieldworkers will ask all survey questions aloud and input the child/mother response into a laptop loaded with the survey software Qualtrics.
+To increase understanding and avoid issues arising from potential low literacy of participants, fieldworkers will ask all survey questions aloud and input the child/mother response into a laptop loaded with the survey software Kobo Toolbox.

 We will collect fidelity information from the volunteers leading the We Love Reading sessions, asking for weekly updates of what book they read, which children attended, where the session was held, and how long the We Love Reading session lasted.